Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus mammillatus

 by Michael Kuo

-This fascinating and rare mushroom was known as Chamaeota sphaerospora until recently, when Pluteus expert Drew Minnis and his collaborators (2006) placed it in the genus Pluteus, with the support of morphological and DNA evidence, as the only species with a ring (the authors also synonymized Chamaeota mammillata, which had the older name and thus received the species epithet).
+This fascinating and rare mushroom was known as Chamaeota sphaerospora until Pluteus expert Drew Minnis and his collaborators (2006) placed it in the genus Pluteus, with the support of morphological and DNA evidence, as the only species with a ring (the authors also synonymized Chamaeota mammillata, which had the older name and thus received the species epithet).

 Description:

 Ecology: Saprobic on the decaying wood of hardwoods; growing alone or gregariously; summer and fall; distribution uncertain (originally recorded from Michigan, but rarely reported since, except in southeastern Missouri).
+The illustrated and described collections are from Missouri.

 Odor and Taste: Not distinctive.